Interview with Mike Stowe

 You have a book on API design coming out soon.
 When and how did the idea of writing the book come to your mind?
 Is there a story connected with it or the title?

 Writing a book has been something I’ve wanted to do for years, and I can’t tell you how many times I’ve started writing a book but never finished!!!
-The idea for this book came from the responses to my presentations, as well as my API Best Practices series (on the MuleSoft blog), and really focuses on the things I think we as developers have a hard time doing – going back to the basics.
+The idea for this book came from the responses to my presentations, as well as my API Best Practices series, and really focuses on the things I think we as developers have a hard time doing – going back to the basics.

 For example, a lot of people are talking about REST, but do we really understand the constraints of a Representational State Transfer design?
 Do we understand why we should (or shouldn’t) be using REST instead of RPC or SOAP?
 Do we understand what hypermedia is and how to implement it?